 The severity of the withdrawal symptoms you experience depends on your personal history with alcohol and how abruptly you stop using.
 If you have recently noticed a chemical dependency forming and stopped using with medical assistance, you may only experience mild symptoms.

 However, if you’ve been struggling with alcoholism for years and you abruptly quit cold turkey, you’re more likely to experience some of the more severe symptoms.
-Your nervous system controls that vast majority of your body’s functions from cognizant functions like muscle movement to automatic functions like breathing and heart rates.
+Your nervous system controls the vast majority of your body’s functions from cognizant functions like muscle movement to automatic functions like breathing and heart rates.
 The more severe your symptoms, the more likely they are to have a dangerous impact on one of the more crucial functions.

 Moderate symptoms are where the autonomic nervous system starts to be affected and you may start to see problems involving an increase in automatic functions.
 Moderate symptoms can include any of the mild symptoms plus: